w0006887/modules/0412/mdModule.md

 * Instructor originates G-AI Q&A.
 * Instructor validates and hides the answer.
 * Students work on the question.
-* Instructor discloses the answer and potentially evaluates the answers from each student.
+* The instructor discloses the answers and potentially evaluates the answers from each student.

 ---